katarinastuart/katarinastuart.github.io/_pages/cv.md

 Laboratory demonstrator for a first-year biotechnology and biomolecular sciences subject.
 Duties include supervising classes to ensure safely protocols are adhered to, marking assignments, and supervising assessable tasks.
 I was responsible for motivating constructive discussion among students, as well as explaining biological processed to students, and assisting with experimental procedures.

 ### OTHER

+**Science and Engineering Indigenous Preparatory Program** <br>
+UNSW Sydney, Dec 2020<br>
+Project Developer and Instructor for the Science and Engineering Indigenous Preparatory Program.
+Prepared and delivered 3 hours of first year university level biology teaching content for incoming and prospective first year university students.

 **ANGUS 2019 - Data Intensive Biology Summer Institute**<br>
 UC Davis, July 2019<br>